zpectah/blueprint-react-ui/packages/components/src/Block/README.md

-The Block component serves as a basic stylized wrapper for almost any use.
+Block is like a basic building block that can be any HTML element and can be folded for any use.

 ### Import
 ```jsx static